kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 ### Workflow

-- All developers should categorize their changes with PR labels.
+- All developers should categorize their changes with the PR labels.
 - All changes with the specific changelog-related labels are included in the changelog.
 - Pull requests should have a title written in the imperative mood, just like commit messages.
 The title will be included in the changelog, along with the author and a link to the particular PR.
 - No label on a pull request means that the change will not be included in the changelog.

 ### Result

-- The changelog is written in a form of a `CHANGELOG.md` file and put into the GitHub release description via [GitHub API](https://developer.github.com/v3/repos/releases/#create-a-release) for the specific Git tags.
+- The changelog is written in the form of a `CHANGELOG.md` file and put into the GitHub release description via [GitHub API](https://developer.github.com/v3/repos/releases/#create-a-release) for the specific Git tags.
 - All changes are grouped by the selected labels.

 Desired output looks as follows: